Power input

 WARNING:

-Ensure that power supply components match the specifications of the device to which they are connected.
 When connecting power, switch off the power supply, insert the connector, then turn the power supply on.
 See Troubleshooting power supplies for more information.

-The CR1000X can receive power via the POWER IN port as well as 5 VDC via a USB connection.
+The CR1000X/CR1000Xe can receive power via the POWER IN port as well as 5 VDC via a USB connection.
 If both POWER IN and USB are connected, power will be supplied by whichever has the highest voltage.
 If USB is the only power source, then the CS I/O port and the 12V, SW12, and 5V terminals will not be operational.
 When powered by USB (no other power supplies connected) Status field Battery = 0.
 Functions that will be active with a 5 VDC source ( USB) include sending programs, adjusting data logger settings, and making some measurements.

 NOTE: